-You see, when managed, the normal-thinking person’s investment into ideas must allow them enough room or space to operate productively as they’re not so wound up in the background or entangled in a broader ‘out-there’ picture, if that makes sense.
-They are successfully conditioned into a surface-layer dimension or general band of thinking, which ultimately means smoother waves of sensation on a graciously smaller mental map.
+You see, when managed, the normal-thinking person’s investment into ideas must allow them enough room or space to operate productively as they’re not so wound up in the background or entangled in abstract thoughts.
+They are successfully conditioned into a surface-layer dimension, or general band of thinking, which ultimately means smoother waves of sensation on a graciously smaller mental map.
 So how could they possibly go wrong, right?

 Whereas we, in the minority on the other odd-end, tend to overstretch ourselves when attempting to fit into this line.
 We inherit different challenges which are a bit more extreme and that no one seriously wants to help out with, let alone acknowledge the deeper nature of.

-You would think the same rules must apply to everyone when dealing with the effects of ‘belief-driven activity’ in the real world, regardless of any sensitivity issue.
+You would think the same rules must apply to everyone when dealing with the effects of Belief-Driven Activity in the real world, regardless of any sensitivity issue going on upstairs.
 Put simply, to every action there is an equal and opposite reaction, no matter who I am, what mind I hold, or what my thoughts tell me.
-But in a smaller scope, there is a hack to postpone an opposite reaction.
-While in the bigger picture, I believe the consequences of an action that stems from a person’s belief should inevitably impact all the influencing minds that enabled the event to occur, serving karma both immediately and long-term across the network to the appropriate people.
+Right?
+This is what I would like to find out.

-If I was one them who didn’t bother knowing if there was any greater merit system quietly operating, I would simply craft my way through life while other people take the fall for things that they don’t completely see or understand.
-In my manipulation, I’ll extract the positive in life through any number of vulnerable Hosts, and channel the negative in life back onto them.
+If I was one of them who didn’t bother knowing if there was any greater merit system quietly operating, I too would simply craft my way through life while other people take the fall for things that they don’t completely see or understand.
+In my manipulation, I’ll extract the positive in life through any number of vulnerable Hosts, and channel the negative in life back onto them so my path is clear.
 Without a care it will go straight back onto those who conduct themselves under the direction of my thoughts.
 Therefore, if I’m clever enough and manage to spread the numbers out efficiently, I believe that I may also avoid detection and negative consequences indefinitely.

 The Rippling Effects of Our Actions

 A build-up of ignorance causes a chain of reactions to occur, and these will hit someone somewhere down the track.
-Whether it is in this lifetime or another, this cost will be picked up and with interest as life always has a way balancing out.
-This dynamic can clearly be seen in the Sci-Tech boom over the years, which has now made it easier for us humans to pass the buck at the end of the day, thinking that our children will handle the backlog of life’s byproducts under an always fresh flow of innovation that will take the brunt of it.
+Whether it is in this lifetime or another, this cost will be picked up and with interest, as life always has a way of balancing itself out.
+This dynamic can clearly be seen in the Sci-Tech boom over the years, which has now made it easier for us humans to pass the buck at the end of the day, thinking that our children will handle the backlog of life’s byproducts under an always fresh flow of innovation that will either dissolve it or take the brunt of it.